 Zannah kicked off the panel by asking, “Have you found the label of ‘YouTuber’ is stigmatised?”
 Emma’s hand shot up.
 She shared her confusion over why labels are reluctant to sign YouTubers even though they have an established audience: “Labels are so scared of YouTube because they don’t understand it.
 They don’t understand that you can do videos and music.
 With me, they’re like, ‘You do comedy and music?
 Do you do comedy songs?’
 It was one song!” she laughed, referring to the infamous Google+ song.
 Emma explained that when she was doing the promotion work for the Magnetised album, press labelled her as a ‘YouTuber musician’, said that label always precedes her, and shared how “some YouTubers had to quit YouTube in order to further their career”.

 Pete agreed: “Traditional media is still not used to YouTube but it will change – it can’t not.
 Online is too much of a beast for traditional media to not adopt it and blend over time.”
-He also feels that the USA is more accepting of YouTube than the UK is.
+He also said he feels that the USA is more accepting of YouTube than the UK is.

 Jake is signed with We’re Not Just Cats Records – a label specifically for YouTube musicians: “I’ve always seen YouTube and music as two separate entities.
-One day I’m making music and I’m a musician and then the next day I’m making videos and I’m a YouTuber”.
+One day I’m making music and I’m a musician, and then the next day I’m making videos and I’m a YouTuber.”

-Leslie feels that that “in this day and age, there’s a lot of successful YouTube musicians – for example, Pentatonix are selling worldwide and still uploading on YouTube.
+Leslie said that “in this day and age, there’s a lot of successful YouTube musicians – for example, Pentatonix are selling worldwide and still uploading on YouTube.
 Ultimately, nothing will stop me from creating music.”
 Toby has found that his label hasn’t been reluctant to let him make videos, and that it hasn’t been much of a problem yet.

 Zannah then asked whether, for YouTubers, the end goal was to break into the mainstream.
 Emma responded, “My dream is to make the shit I want to make”, receiving a round of applause.
 She stated that if she left YouTube, it would be because she wanted to and not because of a label telling her (though she emphasised that she’s not intending to).
 Pete felt that some use it as a springboard, some use it as a platform itself and both are okay.
-However, he feels that “you should always be striving for the product.
+However, he said that “you should always be striving for the product.
 YouTube is your home, and if you want to move house, it’s okay if that’s the path you want to take.”
 Leslie shared: “I have an obscure end goal, I want to make music for video games and films – I basically want to be Hans Zimmer.
 But I’ll always have a YouTube.”
-Toby feels “YouTube is just a fun thing”.
+Toby added, “YouTube is just a fun thing”.

 The conversation then led to asking the panellists if they felt like they had to make personal videos in order to support their channels.
 Emma explained, “It comes very naturally for me to talk.
 I run my mouth, I get in trouble – it’s not a brand or a gimmick, I’m just an asshole.”
 She felt that YouTube welcomes vulnerability.
 Pete agreed: “YouTube welcomes your personality and who you are and whatever you want to create.
 It’s a beautiful thing, having YouTube as a creative outlet.
 I don’t think there’s a pressure, it just welcomes it.”
 Jake talked about how he’s always been open on his channel for the queer community: “It’s been a companion to my music – to really understand it, you have to understand my story and the journey me and queer people have been on.
 My music is another way for me to talk about everything I’ve been through.
 My music is my emotional outlet”.
 Emma agreed, pointing out that it’s not just YouTubers who share their vulnerabilities: “With Twitter, major artists are like that now.
 For example, if you follow [them] on Twitter, you see [their] personality.
 Back in the day, you emailed their management.
 And My Chemical Romance never replied to me!”